PostgreSQL with Docker

 docker-compose down

-Go through the steps if you update the init.sql file with new data.
+Delete the db/ folder if you modify the init.sql file and want to reinitialize the database with new data.